 One of the things I’m passionate about as an educator and curriculum developer is that learning materials for young children should be visually engaging, colorful, well-designed and simple.
 Reaching this balance is a challenge, but it can be done.
 I’m really picky about the aesthetics of any materials I use with Caroline whether it is a worksheet, a book, a lapbook, or a game.

-Caroline is very particular about the way things look.
+Caroline is also very particular about the way things look.
 If she doesn’t like the look of a picture book, she has zero interest in the content.
 (She totally gets that from her mother.)
 Even when she was tiny, she strongly preferred colored activity pages to black and white.
 She has never been a fan of coloring books, but eats up colorful sticker activity books.

 - Some kids crave color.

 I pass by many educational materials online because they aren’t visually appealing.
 It doesn’t matter how good the content is.
 If it isn’t enjoyable to look at, I know it won’t fly with my creative, right-brained daughter.
 She wants to be around things that are visually pleasing.

 She also doesn’t want to use things that are over-stimulating.
 Many products seem to have been developed under the “excessively more is more” idea.
 Too many graphics, wild fonts, and weird layouts aren’t helpful.
 It’s too much for many children and distracts them from the real learning task at hand.
 I wonder how often children resist doing work because the page is simply too stimulating and distracting.
 It isn’t that they can’t do the work.
 They are just too distracted to focus.
 Their eyes don’t know where to go because there is so much on the page.
 They need learning materials that are distraction-free.

 This is why my products are created primarily in color and with a simple design.
 I work very hard to find the balance that works best for children.